Burgyn/burgyn.github.io/_posts/2019-12-06-date-time-provider.markdown

 }
 ```

-Class implements `IDisposable` and has the static factory method `InjectActualDateTime` by which it can you inject the fake date.
+The class implements `IDisposable` and has a static factory method `InjectActualDateTime` that you can use to insert a fake value.
 If the class has injected a fake date, `Now` property returns just this.
 The use own date in test: